 Representatives of the 11 participating countries presented reports on the Catholic Church’s responses and programs for migrants, refugees, human trafficking and human rights.

 “When I go back my diocese and when others go back to their dioceses, they must think about it and they need to put into practice what they have learned from here — what we can do in our own dioceses,” Bishop D’Silva added.

-, in collaboration with the Bangladeshi bishops’ Commission for Justice and Peace and Asia-Pacific Justice and Peace Workers Network, organized the conference funded by Misereor, the German bishops' organization for development cooperation.
+The FABC’s office of human development, in collaboration with the Bangladeshi bishops’ Commission for Justice and Peace and Asia-Pacific Justice and Peace Workers Network, organized the conference funded by Misereor, the German bishops' organization for development cooperation.